kuzyn/write/lists/good_words.md

+pretious: obsolete form of precious
+tonnage: weight in tons, especially of cargo or freight
 ursine: relating to or resembling bears
-tonnage: weight in tons, especially of cargo or freight